All Episodes

 Thank you for calling.

-Hey, Rush, Russia, my radio crush.
+Hey, Rush, Rush, you're my radio crush.

 I want you to know that.

-Um, but I want to get down to it.
+But I want to get down to it.

-What Trump did was expose the bare naked truth about America, black America, and the so-called black keepers of America, and that they are not doing a darn thing for black America.
+What Trump did was expose the bare-naked truth about America, black America, and the so-called black keepers of America, and that they are not doing a darn thing for black America.

 And because it came from him, you have people offended.

-Yeah, but the people Karen, the people I'm talking about who ripped Trump over the coals are conservatives.
+Yeah, but the people, Karen, the people I'm talking about who ripped Trump over the coals are conservatives.

-Conservative conservatives, they're conservative writers who are basically saying Trump was insensitive, it was a stupid appeal, he wasn't even speaking to blacks because they weren't in the audience.
+He wasn't even speaking to blacks because they weren't in the audience.

-It was it was it was tasteless and all this.
+It was tasteless and all this stuff.

-I said, What in the world did I miss about this?
+So, what in the world did I miss about this?

 Well, let me tell you why I disagree with that.

-And Louisiana was destroyed by Katrina, and you saw all the black people and the poor people and how they were upset with Bush for not doing enough, and you have Trump coming off the plane from there.
+First of all, he had just come from Louisiana, and Louisiana was destroyed by Katrina, and you saw all the black people and the poor people and how they were upset with Bush for not doing enough.

 So he had already had this pre-planned event.